 1. Swim at a beach patrolled by lifeguards

-“This is the single most important message from the RNLI," says JoJo.
-“This is because you are far less likely to drown on a lifeguarded beach and first aid as well as other assistance is immediately available from RNLI lifeguards.”
+"This is the single most important message from the RNLI," says JoJo.
+"This is because you are far less likely to drown on a lifeguarded beach, plus first aid and other assistance is immediately available from RNLI lifeguards."

 Not all beaches have lifeguards.
 To find beaches where there are lifeguards on duty during the summer months, use the search facility on the Good Beach Guide website.